8 parts of speech definitions and examples

 • He could attend the meeting though he had enough time.

-• The boy is tall than the girl.
+• The boy is taller than the girl.

 • It has been raining since morning.